 In reality, there exists no perfect seal and the terminology tightness is used to refer to how well fitted a particular part is.
 Leak testing equipment exists as a step in the firewall chain to prevent poor quality parts reaching global ecosystems.
 Natural crystallisation processes can and do work to seal minute microscopic leaks which often always go unnoticed in industries which utilise fluid powers.

-Leak testing hardware in industry commonly requires a barometer unit (NA often use psi), reference test volume and a max leak rate.
-Aside from these three additional properties include the time parameters.
-Adequate amounts of time need be given for parts to be adequately tested.
-Often, these are the fill, stabilisation and test windows.
-The leak rate is emitted by a sensor which measures the vibration (a wobble) upon test part pressurisation upon the test window entry.
+Leak testing hardware in industry commonly requires a barometer unit, a reference test volume and a permitted tolerance.
+Aside from these three additional properties include time parameters.
+Adequate amounts of time need be given for parts to be adequately tested under the natural laws of physics.
+These will include the fill, stabilisation and test windows.
+The pressure decay rate is emitted by a sensor which measures the vibration (a wobble) upon test part pressurisation phrase visible within the test duration window.

 Our platform simplifies the entire process of making complex volume datasets.
 Without volume.cc, a spreadsheet needs to be utilised, maintained and only serves the need of one technician.
 These spreadsheets may become outdated, corrupt due to version control faults and cannot seamlessly be shared.